MCT Whitepaper: Mortgage Pipeline Hedging 101

 - Are You Ready to Hedge?

 Download our whitepaper today to learn more about mortgage pipeline hedging!

 Featured Whitepaper Excerpts:

-In the business of buying and selling assets, hedging can be used as a vehicle to mitigate risk.
-In the secondary mortgage market, hedging loan sales can produce the greatest return in rising rate environments, yet historically, it has been frowned upon by some lenders and viewed as too risky to implement.
-Download this whitepaper and learn about this valuable strategy for maximizing profitability in the secondary market.
+In the business of buying and selling assets, hedging is used as a vehicle to mitigate risk.
+In the secondary mortgage market, hedging an open pipeline can produce the greatest return regardless of the current market environment.
+Yet historically, it has been viewed as too complex or risky by some mortgage lenders.
+Download this whitepaper to debunk the myths and learn about this valuable strategy for maximizing profitability in the secondary market.

 Hedging – An activity that protects an asset from market fluctuations by taking an offsetting position in a similar asset.
 Hedging is used to ensure the price change on the loans that have not yet closed is offset by the change in value of the hedging instrument.
 Hedging a mortgage pipeline helps to manage the pricing risk associated with the pipeline and ultimately optimize loan sale profitability.

 WHAT ARE TBA (TO BE ANNOUNCED) MORTGAGE BACKED SECURITIES USED FOR WHEN HEDGING?

 The forward contract TBA can be used to manage risk, and the delivery of the underlying securities is available but not necessary.
 Better said, most originators that are hedging do not deliver or create securities (MBS).
 The TBA strategy is akin to shorting a stock.
 Using TBAs allows for hedge positions to be added or removed quickly and inexpensively should loans in your pipeline “fall out,” new locks enter your locked pipeline or the pipeline risk profile change.